-Case Study Assignment (50 points)
+Case Study- (50 Points)

-You will select and review ONE case study provided in this packet.
-You will be responsible for reviewing the case and assigning multi-axial diagnoses.
-You will also be responsible for providing a rationale for the diagnoses, as well as a discussion of rule outs, differential diagnoses, and prognosis.
-This assignment should be 2-3 pages in length (typed, double-spaced, one inch margins).
-Please review the complete hand out included in the course syllabus for additional instructions.
-A full multi-axial diagnosis must be placed at the beginning of the paper.
+You will select and review ONE case study provided in this packet (see below).
+You will be responsible for reviewing the case and assigning a diagnosis(es).
+It is common to have more than one diagnosis, list every diagnosis for which the diagnostic criteria are met.
+You will also be responsible for providing a rationale for the diagnoses, as well as a discussion of rule outs, differential diagnoses.
+This assignment should be a minimum of 2-3 pages in length (typed, double-spaced, one inch margins).